rebelsky/sams-assorted-musings-reflections/eng207-1b-annotated.md

 it](https://massmoca.org/sol-lewitt/) at [the Massachusetts Museum of Contemporary Art](https://massmoca.org).

-[73] I would not recommend that you purchase a copy.
+[74] I would not recommend that you purchase a copy.
 It's outdated and not completely accurate.

-[74] That's true.
+[75] That's true.
 I loved the ambiguity of the title.

-[75] That is my most common statement to students entering my office and looking around.
+[76] That is my most common statement to students entering my office and looking around.

-[76] I have also said that about my office.
+[77] I have also said that about my office.
 I appreciate how things just seem to fall from the stacks I make.

-[77] Would you really expect someone in a "science" department to say that art and science are the same.
+[78] Would you really expect someone in a "science" department to say that art and science are the same.
 This was my attempt to achieve item #6 of [the assignment](eng207-1b-assignment): "Violate the reader’s expectations of one of the characters'.

-[78] I probably shouldn't be fitting more than one technique in this late in the piece, but Abbey's is also near the end.
+[79] I probably shouldn't be fitting more than one technique in this late in the piece, but Abbey's is also near the end.
 Item #7:
 "Add an appropriate, but somewhat sarcastic, parenthetical comment about something unexpected you’ve just revealed about a character."

-[79] I have no idea whether or not there's a study about this issue but I recall reading it somewhere.
+[80] I have no idea whether or not there's a study about this issue but I recall reading it somewhere.
 In any case, it's how I experience the world.
 I work better in chaos, which I generally tune out.
 I do better with mess than emptiness and with music than silence.

-[80] I do not own that article.
+[81] I do not own that article.
 It's another factoid that I've been told, but can't prove.
 Still, it feels right and it's a nice sentiment.
 And we can stretch the truth a bit, right?
 If not, I can always write the article, perhaps even post it to Wikipedia and then print it out.

+[82] That describes my failure to limit my choices to insert things in the work.

+[83] I learned about the term in reading about "All Along the Watchtower".
+I also learned that there's a story about the song in which Hendrix asked Dylan how Dylan felt about the new arrangement of his song, and Dylan said something like "It's *your* song; I just wrote it."

+[84] "CW" is "Content Warning"

+[85] Fredric Brown wrote genre fiction, mostly mystery and SF/fantasy.
+But he did write one novel intended for the mainstream.
+It's called "The Office".

+[86] The date of the cyclone that tore through Grinnell.

+[87] The description of what I own and how I acquired it, as well as my ability to own that much stuff, reminds me of my privilege.

+[88] I had to sneak in one more comment from the instructor.

+[89] Suggested by my peers.